 Freeze me is a game that isn’t ashamed to copy what made Mario 64 great in the first place.
 Interesting level design with a variety of collectibles to collect in each space, makes for a fun an interesting gameplay experience.
 Unfortunately, the some of what made plagued 3D platformers in the 90s is still around in the form of clunky controls and a badly positioned camera.
 If you want a game that takes you back to the hay day of the 3D platformer, then I would suggest giving this game a chance.

-REVIEW CODE: Here at Brash Games we have a strict Review Code policy, Paul Ryan owner / editor is the only member of staff at Brash Games permitted to obtain review code and distribute it within the Brash Games review team.
+REVIEW CODE: Here at Brash Games we have a strict Review Code policy, our Editor is the only member of staff at Brash Games permitted to obtain review code and distribute it within the Brash Games review team.
 No other person is permitted to request review code and or send review links or contact the publishers in any way whatsoever.
 Should you wish to send us review code please email paulryan-at-brashgames.co

 Subscribe to our mailing list